Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Method

+Before physics injection, Stage I exposes geometry and motion through a prior-preserving RGB-D-motion interface.
+It uses no simulation data: the video backbone is frozen, and only lightweight depth and motion heads are trained.

-\textbf{Model Architecture.} We build on a pretrained video diffusion model with a DiT-style backbone and augment it with two lightweight auxiliary heads for explicit geometry and motion prediction.
-A \textbf{motion head} is attached to diffusion features via a forward hook at the DiT output layer, consisting of LayerNorm followed by a linear projection, and predicts a patchified motion representation that is unpatchified into a multi-channel optical flow field for adjacent frames.
-In parallel, a \textbf{depth head} with the same feature interface predicts per-frame depth maps $D_t \in \mathbb{R}^{H \times W}$; following~\cite{Chen2025VideoDA}, the depth head incorporates temporal attention and multi-scale feature fusion to encourage temporally coherent depth estimation across video frames.
-During this stage, the DiT backbone is frozen and only the auxiliary heads are optimized.
-For Details, please refer to Supp~\ref{app:impl_model}
+\textbf{Model Architecture.} We attach two auxiliary heads to a pretrained DiT-style video diffusion backbone.
+The motion head predicts inter-frame optical flow $\hat F_{t\rightarrow t+1}$, and the depth head predicts per-frame depth $\hat D_t$.
+Following \cite{Chen2025VideoDA}, the depth head incorporates temporal attention and multi-scale feature fusion for temporally coherent depth estimation.
+The DiT backbone remains frozen throughout Stage I; only the auxiliary heads are optimized.
+Details are provided in Appendix~\ref{app:impl_model}.

-\paragraph{Training Objective.} We adopt flow matching to parameterize the underlying video generative process.
-Flow-based generative models learn a time-dependent velocity field $v_\theta(\mathbf{z}_t, t)$ that transforms noise samples $\mathbf{z}_0 \sim \mathcal{N}(0, I)$ into data samples $\mathbf{z}_1 \sim q$ by solving the ordinary differential equation

-Following the flow matching framework~\cite{Lipman2023Flow,Liu2023Rectified}, the model is trained by directly regressing the predicted velocity field onto a target conditional vector field $u_t(\cdot \mid \mathbf{z}_1)$:

-where $\mathbf{z}_t$ is sampled from a predefined conditional probability path.
-A commonly used choice is linear interpolation between noise and data:

-To enable explicit supervision over scene geometry and motion, we attach auxiliary depth and motion heads to the frozen diffusion backbone.
-Given diffusion features at time $t$, the heads predict per-frame depth $\hat{D}_t$ and inter-frame optical flow $\hat{F}_{t \rightarrow t+1}$.
-The supervision signals $D_t$ and $F_{t \rightarrow t+1}$ are obtained as described above.
-The auxiliary heads are trained using supervised regression losses: